programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 You now have a basic knowledge of different packages which you can use for multilingual text analysis, which can hopefully guide your personal projects.
 You also have an understanding of how to approach non-English text using computational methods, and gained some strategies for working with multilingual text that will help you develop methodologies for your own project needs.

-We covered how to tokenize text, automatically detect languages, identify parts-of-speech and lemmatize text in different languages.
+We covered how to tokenize text, automatically detect languages, identify parts of speech and lemmatize text in different languages.
 These preprocessing steps can prepare for further text analyses, such as sentiment analysis or topic modeling, or may already provide some results for analyses that will be beneficial for your work.
 Most importantly, you have a base of knowledge and some example code that opens up new opportunities for understanding and applying computational methods to multilingual and non-English text.
 This will broaden the range of scholarship which you can now interact with, and deepen your understanding of the digital humanities as they are practiced on non-English or multilingual texts.

-## Suggested Readings
+## Suggested Reading

-### Related _Programming Historian_ lessons
+**Related _Programming Historian_ lessons**

 The following lessons can help with other important aspects of working with textual data that can be applied to non-English and multilingual texts.

-- [Corpus Analysis with spaCy](https://programminghistorian.org/en/lessons/corpus-analysis-with-spacy): This lesson is an in-depth explanation of how to analyze a corpus using spaCy, and goes into more details of spaCy’s capabilities and syntax.
+- [Corpus Analysis with spaCy](/en/lessons/corpus-analysis-with-spacy): This lesson is an in-depth explanation of how to analyze a corpus using spaCy, and goes into more details of spaCy’s capabilities and syntax.
 This is a highly recommended read if you plan to use spaCy for your work.

-- [Normalizing Textual Data with Python](https://programminghistorian.org/en/lessons/normalizing-data): This lesson explains various methods of data normalization using Python, and will be very useful for anyone who needs a primer on how to prepare their textual data for computational analysis.
+- [Normalizing Textual Data with Python](/en/lessons/normalizing-data): This lesson explains various methods of data normalization using Python, and will be very useful for anyone who needs a primer on how to prepare their textual data for computational analysis.

-### Other resources about multilingual text analysis and digital humanities
+**Other resources about multilingual text analysis and digital humanities**

 - [Multilingual Digital Humanities](https://doi.org/10.4324/9781003393696): A recently published book covering various topics and projects in the field of multilingual digital humanities, featuring a broad range of authors and geared toward an international audience.
 (Full disclosure: I have a chapter in this.)